B.A. 1990, Cornell M.A., 1993, Columbia Ph.D., 1998, Cornell

 The films of Almodóvar; Holocaust Writers in the Romance World; Afro-Latino Encounters; Torture in Spanish Literature and Film; Women in Franco's Spain; Theories of the Novel: Realism and History in the 19th and 20th Century Spanish Novel; new courses on politics of memory, Buñuel, contemporary Spanish cinema, class and gender in Galdós; Film Sex Aesthetics; Gender and the Holocaust; fetishism and the novel.

 A Critical Companion to Jorge Semprun: Buchenwald, Before and After.
 Eds.
 Gina Herrmann and Ofelia Ferran.
-Forthcoming Palgrave 2014.
+Palgrave 2014.